To inquire about our Family Mediation services, click the button below and complete our referral form.

 Further funding in the form of ‘Help with Mediation’ may also be available to cover the cost of obtaining legal advice in the context of ongoing mediation appointments.
 This would cover help such as advising as to the fairness of any agreement reached during mediation and formalising the agreement through the courts.

-If, upon assessment of your financial circumstances, you do not qualify for the public funding outlined above, the mediator will discuss with you their charges.
+If, upon assessment of your financial circumstances, you do not qualify for the public funding outlined above, our mediator will discuss with you their charges.

 If you are in receipt of public funding in a legal matter and recover or preserve property or money, you may be required to pay or contribute to your legal costs.
 This is known as the Statutory Charge.